xianjianbo/xianjianbo.github.io/about.md

 ## Me

-Xian Jianbo (先剑波), Student (2016.09 - Present) majoring in Computer Science at Beijing Forestry University (北京林业大学) with programming skills in diverse languages and some research experiences in Social Networks and Building Information Modeling.
+Xian Jianbo (先剑波), Student (2016.09 - Present) majoring in Computer Science at Beijing Forestry University (北京林业大学) with some research experiences in Social Networks and Building Information Modeling.

 Address: School of Information and Technology, Beijing Forestry University,